hagege/child_themes/plugins/shrinking-logo-sticky-header/1.5.1/readme.txt

 = 1.5.1: August 14, 2026 =
 * Added Option: Above the header, there may be a margin set by the theme.
 TThis margin can be disabled if desired.
-* Added Option: The anchors can be controlled based on the shrunk height of the header, if desired.
+* Enhancement: Improved Control of the Anchors
 * Added FAQ regarding spacing in the header.
 * Plugin Check: No errors, no warnings ("Checks complete.
 No errors found.")
 * Tested up to WordPress 7.1